Tour Accounting Invoice Processing: Settlement Workflow

 Tour paperwork also behaves differently from office AP because it mixes formal invoices with messy support.
 One cost arrives as a PDF from a freight company, another as a crumpled catering receipt, another from a runner paid in cash, and another from a phone photo taken in poor light after load-out.
 The control challenge starts to resemble petty cash reconciliation as much as standard invoice entry, because road float, envelopes, and small local buys can disappear into the noise unless they are tied to the right show while the details are still fresh.

 When this stage is weak, the same failures repeat.
 A venue expense appears on the settlement sheet with no backup.
+A vendor invoice arrives after the nightly report has already gone out.
 A driver or runner reimbursement has no clean city reference.
 A hotel or fuel receipt is real, but no one can prove which show or leg it belongs to.
 Those are not abstract admin issues.
 They directly affect whether the post-show numbers can be reviewed with confidence.

 The Post-Show Settlement Pack Has to Tie Back to Real Support

 Once the show is over, the settlement sheet becomes the control document.
 Every deduction, local expense, commission, guarantee adjustment, or merchandise-related line should be traceable to something concrete in the pack, whether that is a vendor invoice, a receipt, a promoter statement, an approved buy, or supporting correspondence.
-A tour accountant settlement sheet is not just a summary form.
-It is the point where all of the day's financial evidence is supposed to reconcile into one defensible result.
+For the tour accountant, the settlement sheet is not just a summary form.
+It is where the day's financial evidence has to reconcile into one defensible result.

 That pack usually includes more than one document class.
 There may be a settlement sheet from the promoter, a promoter statement explaining deductions, local vendor invoices for labor or backline, receipts for runner purchases, hospitality support, transport backup, guarantee terms, commissions, and merchandise support if merch is settled alongside the show.
 The accounting task is to confirm that the numbers on the sheet are supported, not merely listed.

 Some lines need a different kind of support from ordinary vendor charges.
 Guarantee adjustments should tie back to the agreed deal terms and any documented changes, commission lines should map to the underlying settlement math or the manager or agent arrangement being applied, and merchandise deductions should be backed by the merch settlement paperwork rather than by a local invoice.
+For teams handling headline talent costs, artist-fee invoice checks against the promoter contract follow the same control logic.
+When the payment also involves tax withheld at source, withholding certificate support for artist payments gives finance another document trail to match against the settlement pack.
 Those items still belong in the pack, but they are validated against contractual or settlement support, not only against vendor billing.

 This is also where weak documentation becomes expensive.
 A line for local labor might be valid, but without backup it is harder to confirm the amount, harder to challenge if overstated, and harder to explain later to management or business management.
+A duplicate charge can sit undetected if two versions of the same vendor line circulate in email.
 The same logic applies to venue expenses, hospitality, approved local buys, and miscellaneous show costs.
 If the settlement pack is tight, each deduction can be traced to evidence.
 If it is loose, the team ends up arguing from memory.

 Multi-City Reconciliation Is Where Tour Invoices Get Messy

 The real strain starts when one tour becomes twenty cities, dozens of vendors, multiple currencies, and a steady trickle of late paperwork.
-Tour vendor invoice reconciliation is not just matching totals.
-It is matching the right vendor, city, venue, service date, show date, tax treatment, and category across invoices, receipts, and settlement support that were never created in one standard format.
+Reconciling tour vendor invoices is not just matching totals.
+It means matching the right vendor, city, venue, service date, show date, tax treatment, and category across invoices, receipts, and settlement support that were never created in one standard format.

 The same type of cost can arrive under different names from city to city.
 A local labor company in one market sends a formal invoice with tax broken out.
 Another sends a short PDF with one total line.
 A venue expense shows up as a promoter deduction in one city and as a separate vendor invoice in another.
 A charge for buses, hotels, or catering arrives after the team has already moved on.
-Music tour expense reconciliation depends on normalizing those differences so each row still ties back to the correct show instead of becoming a generic post-tour mystery.
+Reconciling music-tour expenses depends on normalizing those differences so each row still ties back to the correct show instead of becoming a generic post-tour mystery.
+For international legs, that normalization extends to currency: consolidating multi-currency tour invoices into a home-currency P&L with foreign withholding support is what turns scattered foreign-leg paperwork into numbers management and tax preparers can actually use.

 This is why useful tour spreadsheets need more than amount and vendor columns.
 They need show identifiers or at least dependable fields for city, venue, show date, promoter, settlement date, currency, and cost category.
 With those columns in place, late documents can still be attached to the right leg, duplicate charges can be spotted, and exceptions can be filtered for review instead of rediscovered weeks later.
 Without them, staff end up re-reading attachments and relying on memory to decide where costs belong.